dacsson/streadmilla/README.md

 0.16.0-dev.747+493ad58ff
 ```

 It also depends on `translate_c` library of zig.
 Just for the sheer fact that *during this project I found an [actual bug](https://github.com/ziglang/translate-c/issues/211) in it*.
 Mind you, that is an official part of zig std/build system.
 Cool!
+The need for a dependency is because I had to make my work-around for it.

 ## Running